Mortgage For A Holiday Home Abroad

 Getting a mortgage in the UK can be daunting enough, so imagine the added complications of a different language, laws and local legislation.
 Fortunately, you don’t have to do it alone – you can easily take the stress out of getting an overseas mortgage by finding a broker specialising in holiday home finance.

-They may also have relationships with local English-speaking estate agents and solicitors, which can further smooth the process for you.
-Make a quick online enquiry now, and we can match you, free of charge, with a broker with just the right experience for you.
+They may also have relationships with local English-speaking estate agents and solicitors, which can further smooth your process.
+Make a quick online enquiry now, and we can match you, free of charge, with a broker with just the right experience.

 Which lenders can help?

-You have two main options when deciding which lender to go with for your holiday home mortgage.
-The first is to use an international bank that operates both in the UK and the country you’re buying in, for example, Santander or HSBC.
-This can often make the process simpler, with no concerns over document translations, and it gives you the protection of regulatory financial bodies in the UK.
+You have two main options when deciding which lender to choose for your holiday home mortgage.
+The first is to use an international bank in the UK and the country you’re buying in, such as Santander or HSBC.
+This can often simplify the process, with no concerns over document translations, and it protects regulatory financial bodies in the UK.

-Depending on the country though, and the financial situation there, you may find international banks more reluctant to lend.
+However, Depending on the country and the financial situation, you may find international banks more reluctant to lend.
 In this case, you’ll need to use a foreign bank in that country that’s open to applications from UK residents.
-If all of this sounds a little complicated, don’t worry, your broker will be doing all this research.
+If this sounds complicated, don’t worry; your broker will do all this research.

-Rates are difficult to estimate as this will be very much down to the individual country and your financial situation, including how much deposit you’re able to put down.
-Mortgage rates generally have increased throughout Europe over the last year in response to inflation, and are forecast to increase further during 2023, so that’s something to be aware of.
-Expect to pay lower rates in countries like Switzerland, Portugal and France, and higher rates in more volatile countries such as Ireland and Greece.
+Rates are difficult to estimate as this will be very much down to the individual country and your financial situation, including how much deposit you can put down.
+Mortgage rates generally have increased throughout Europe over the last year in response to inflation and are forecast to increase further during 2023, so that’s something to be aware of.
+Expect to pay lower rates in countries like Switzerland, Portugal and France and higher rates in more volatile countries such as Ireland and Greece.

 Can you remortgage your existing property to buy a holiday home abroad?

 Yes, it’s certainly an option.
-If you don’t want to take out a new mortgage and you have a lot of equity in your home then you could remortgage to release the equity and buy the holiday home in cash.
+If you don’t want to take out a new mortgage and have a lot of equity in your home, you could remortgage to release the equity and buy the holiday home in cash.
 This could work out cheaper for you if you can get a better rate on a UK-based remortgage than on a mortgage for a holiday home.

-Keep in mind that there is always a risk involved in releasing equity via a remortgage, as you’re increasing the size of the loan on the home you live in.
-If you can’t afford to make the repayments then your home could be at risk.
-Foreign property markets can be less predictable and if the market fluctuates and leaves you unable to bring in rental income or forced to sell at a loss, this could have a knock-on effect on your UK home.
+Remember that there is always a risk involved in releasing equity via a remortgage, as you’re increasing the loan size on the home you live in.
+If you can’t afford to repay, your home could be at risk.
+Foreign property markets can be less predictable, and if the market fluctuates and leaves you unable to bring in rental income or forced to sell at a loss, this could have a knock-on effect on your UK home.

-A compromise could be to release some equity – enough for a deposit – and finance the rest of the purchase through a mortgage.
-Talk to your broker about remortgaging if it’s something you want to explore.
+A compromise could be to release some equity, enough for a deposit, and finance the rest of the purchase through a mortgage.
+If you want to explore remortgaging, talk to your broker.
 They’ll be able to model different scenarios for you and help you assess the risks and benefits.

 Speak to a broker who specialises in mortgages for holiday homes abroad

-Give us a call on 0808 189 2301 or make an online enquiry now and we’ll look at your needs and goals and find the broker with exactly the right skills and experience for you.
-Our broker-matching service is completely free of charge, with no obligation, so you’ve nothing to lose.
+Give us a call on 0330 818 7026 or make an online enquiry now, and we’ll assess your needs and goals and find the broker with exactly the right skills and experience for you.
+Our broker-matching service is completely free of charge, and without obligation, so you’ve nothing to lose.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!